New York Roads - NY 17/I-86

 Below: from John Krakoff's sign collection.

 Definition of terms: Quickway is between I-87 and Binghamton (the quick way to get there), and the Southern Tier Expwy. is from there (at I-81) on west.
-Orange Turnpike is the name of the four-lane surface NY 17, from Harriman to Hillburn (eventually to become the only piece of NY 17 left, unless NY 32 takes it over).
+NY 17 drops down to the surface as a two-lane route.
+It then grows to four lanes and picks up Orange Turnpike from south of Harriman to Hillburn.
+This surface part is eventually to become the only piece of NY 17 left, unless NY 32 takes it over.
 I-86 overlaps NY 17 from Corning on westward so far, with another seven discontiguous miles newly designated east of Binghamton.
 As 17 gets upgraded in a few critical spots (such as in Horseheads), that designation will move eastward (see the I-81 page for a shield that jumped the gun), until the exit from I-87 to NY 17 and US 6 is no longer just a reference route.
 The Southern Tier refers to the lower half of the western prong of New York.
 Final note: Like NY 7, the lion's share of NY 17 is signed east-west.
 Only the surface section is signed north-south, but when I-86 is completed, that will be all of NY 17 unless NYSDOT takes a hint and re-signs NY 17 over the original surface roads.

 The Quickway on Steve Anderson's nycroads.com